procount/zfs-for-pi/README.md

 4. Switch to a 32-bit kernel
 5. Run build32.sh

-It should be possible to make Debian packages from these files pretty easily - stay tuned 😀
+It should be possible to make Debian packages from the resultant files pretty easily - stay tuned 😀